“Spending time in Sweden on loan was one of the best things I ever did.”Peter Crouch

 - In restaurants, you draw the attention of your server with eye contact.

 - Music is central to Swedish culture.
 Seek out local musical events.
 Traditional fold instruments include accordion, fiddle, harmonicas, and clarinet.

 - Alcohol is costly because of taxes; about 60% go to the state.
 You won’t find many paying the rounds of drinks.

 - 89% of Swedes speak English; excellent English is spoken everywhere.

 When to go to Sweden

 While Sweden has so many wonders to offer visitors any time of year, the best time to visit is May through September, especially if you prefer warm weather.
 In these months, the days are longer, and its natural beauty is at its peak.
-There are various outdoor events and activities, including swimming at some of Sweden’s fantastic beaches.
+Various outdoor events and activities include swimming at some of Sweden’s fantastic beaches.
 This includes many clothing-optional beaches if you are into that.
-High season, summer, can be quite expensive.
-If you hope to extend your travel dollar, aim for the shoulder season, April/May and September/October.
+The high season, summer, can be pretty expensive.
+If you hope to extend your travel dollar, aim for the shoulder season, April/May, and September/October.
 If you like winter sports, skiing and dogsledding are highly attractive.
-Some are searching those mind-blowing Northern lights.
+Some are searching for those mind-blowing Northern lights.

 - Summer 45-82 °F (7-28 °C)

 This resource section contains some Amazon affiliate links.
 If you use these links to buy something, we may earn a small commission at no additional cost to you.
 Thank you!